c86amik/spring-data-neo4j-masterclass/README.md

 # spring-data-neo4j-masterclass

-## A good understanding of the usage of spring-data with REST Service and using MySQL as local Database
+## A good understanding of the usage of spring-data with REST Service and using Neo4j as local Database

 ### Software Required
 * [Java 1.8](https://www.oracle.com/in/java/technologies/javase/javase-jdk8-downloads.html)